stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #### ``+ Independent work``

-- Print out, read, annotate, and take critical notes on the reading, then post your contributions to the dedicated Hive page. *Read and engage the work of your peers there as well*.
+- Print out, read, annotate, and take critical notes on the reading, then post your contributions to the dedicated Hive page. *Read and engage the work of your peers there as well*

 #### `+ In-class work`

 - <i class="fa fa-question-circle"></i> Question of the Day™
-- <i class="fa fa-bullhorn"></i> Discuss readings
+- <i class="fa fa-bullhorn"></i> Discuss readings.

 #### `+ Due`